villares/py5examples/examples-from-Processing-Python-mode/README.md

 ### A first attempt, you can help!

-This is a very rough convertion, you can help by testing the examples and opening an issue!
+This is a very rough conversion, you can help by testing the examples and opening an issue!

 Open an issue here if you find a broken example: https://github.com/villares/py5examples/issues